 Liquidity risk arises from the Group's management of working capital and the financial charges on its debt instruments and repayments of principal.
-There is a risk that the Group will encounter difficulty in meetings its financial obligations as they fall due or not meet its required covenants.
-The Group manages this risk and its cash flow requirements through detailed annual and monthly cash flow forecasts.
+There is a risk that the Group will encounter difficulty in meeting its financial obligations as they fall due or not meet its required covenants.
+The Group manages this risk and its cash flow requirements through detailed annual, monthly and daily cash flow forecasts.
 These forecasts are reviewed regularly to ensure that the Group has sufficient working capital to enable it to meet all of its short-term and long-term cash flow needs.
+In addition, during the year the Group extended its facility to £60,000,000.